 In Indonesia, Toyota introduced the Etios and commenced operation of a second plant in Karawang in 2013 in order to meet the diverse customer needs and the expanding market.
 In 2014, Toyota increased the initial production capacity of 70 thousand units per year to 120 thousand units per year with the introduction of the Vios and the Yaris, and also began exporting the Vios to the Middle East.
-Toyota also began construction of a passenger vehicle engine plant to commence production at the beginning of 2016.
-In Malaysia, Toyota began production of the Camry hybrid in March 2015.
-In addition, in 2012 Toyota began production and sales of the Camry hybrid in Taiwan to accommodate the spread of environmentally-friendly vehicles.
+Toyota also constructed a passenger vehicle engine plant that commenced production in February 2016.
+In Malaysia, Toyota began production of the Camry hybrid in March 2015, and is planning to reorganize its production structure there in 2019 by building a new plant dedicated to passenger vehicles while making the existing plant dedicated to commercial vehicles.
+In addition, in 2012 Toyota began production and sales of the Camry hybrid in Taiwan to accommodate the spread of environmentally friendly vehicles.
 Moreover, in light of the free trade agreement between the U.S. and Korea, Toyota began sales of the U.S.-produced Camry in Korea in January 2012.

-Toyota's principal Asian markets are Thailand, Indonesia, India, Malaysia and Taiwan.
+Toyota's principal Asian markets are Thailand, Indonesia, India and Taiwan.